Break & Enter

 At Benjamin Leonardo – The Defenders, we are an award winning criminal defence law firm with an impressive 90% success rate on the cases we have represented.
 With over 29 years of experience, our firm is home to some of Sydney’s best criminal defence lawyers who committed to achieving the most ideal outcome for our clients.
 If you, or someone you know has recently been charged with an offence relating to break and enter or theft, it is advised to seek legal representation immediately.

-Contact our expert criminal defence lawyers now for a FREE first confidential consultation.
+Contact our expert criminal defence lawyers now for a confidential consultation.

 Under section 154F of the Crimes Act 1900, stealing a motor vehicle or vessel is classified as a criminal offence with offenders liable to significant penalties.
 It may often be confused with the less serious charge of joyriding.